Early American Literature

 Subscribe

-Founded in 1965, Early American Literature is the journal of the Division on American Literature to 1830 of the Modern Language Association.
+Founded in 1965, Early American Literature is the official journal of the MLA’s Forum on Early American Literature.
 It is the only journal that focuses on the scholarship and criticism of American literature through the early national period.
-It typically includes six essays, an essay review or forum, and several book reviews.
+It typically includes articles, provocations and inventions, review essays, and many book, resource, and conference reviews.
 For more information, visit Early American Literature‘s website.

 SEA_logoEarly American Literature has been adopted as the official publication of the Society of Early Americanists.
 Members receive a subscription to the journal as a benefit of membership.
 For more information, visit our membership page.